wso2/docs-choreo-dev/en/docs/authentication-and-authorization/pass-end-user-attributes-to-upstream-services.md

 6. Optionally, specify appropriate audience values in the **End User Token Audiences** field.
 Specifying values restricts the JWT to the respective audiences, enabling the backend service to validate and confirm the intended recipients, including itself.

     !!! note
-        By default, the backend JWT does not include the audience field (aud).
-Therefore, anyone who receives the JWT can process it.
+        The backend JWT does not include the audience field (aud) by default.

 7. Click **Apply**.
 8. To redeploy the component with the applied setting, go to the **Set Up** card and click **Deploy**.